jessebuckmann/sample_preparation_module/Syllabus_2020.md

 ## Schedule
 Due to pandemic restrictions, in-person gatherings for UED2020 are only held on Mondays.
 The online cohort meetings will be on Thursdays.
 Meetings with experts and mentors can be arranged also on other days.
 The study/work-load is expected to be about 20 hours per week.

 This schedule is set based on the coordinators' experience with execution of an experimental project and the feedback from the students of last year.
-There is no unique path to achieving the course goals and we will adjust the schedule as necessary during our cohort meetings.
+There is no unique path to achieving the course goals and __we will adjust the schedule as necessary during our cohort meetings__.

 ---